Administrative Management Theory - Explained

 Fayol followed a top-down approach to organizational efficiency.
 He believed that the effective organization of management would ultimately have an effect on the productivity of operational-level workers.

-This is in contrast to the scientific approach, which posited that worker efficiency would lead to greater managerial efficiency.
+Administrative management theory is in contrast to the scientific approach to management, which posited that worker efficiency would lead to greater managerial efficiency.

-Fayol's 14 principles of management provided specific guidance on the necessary organizational elements necessary for effective management.
+Fayol's 14 principles of management provided specific guidance on the necessary organizational elements necessary for effective management and demonstrate the Administrative Management Approach.

 These principles can be summarized as follows: